Experimental Physical Chemistry:

 The advanced lab course is the final physical chemistry practical course in which you are able to work with well established experiments specifically designed for you.
-Formerly a mandatory course for all chemistry students, the "PCF Praktikum"–german for Physikalisch-Chemisches Fortgeschrittenenpraktikum–has now been adapted to the increased flexibility of the master's program and has been divided into three topics, "Spectroscopy", "Chemical Kinetics", and "Surface Science and Vacuum Techniques."
-The participation in these lab courses is voluntary, but participating in at least one course is a prerequisite for the PC research internship, M.Che.1321.
-Each lab course includes a seminar presentation, three experiments, and a 15-minute oral final exam.
-It is weighted with 6 credits.
+Formerly a mandatory course for all chemistry students, the "PCF Praktikum"–german for Physikalisch-Chemisches Fortgeschrittenenpraktikum–has now been adapted to the increased flexibility of the master's program and has been divided into three topical lab courses: "Spectroscopy" (M.Che.1304), "Chemical Kinetics" (M.Che.1305), and "Surface Science and Vacuum Techniques" (M.Che.1308).
+The participation in these courses is voluntary, but participating in at least one course is a prerequisite for the physico-chemical research internship (M.Che.1321).
+Each lab course is worth 6 credits and includes a seminar presentation, three experiments, and a graded 15-minute oral exam.

 What can you expect from participating in a lab course, and what should you be aware of?
 We discuss the most important things in the following sections.